CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 ***

-###What keyword do you use to call into the parent class of a subclass?
+### What keyword do you use to call into the parent class of a subclass?

 **Super**

 ***

-###When does the garbage collecter run and what does it do?
+### When does the garbage collector run and what does it do?

-**Frees up memory from objects that have no other refference**
+**Frees up memory from objects that have no other reference**

 ***

-###Which three conditions should be met when implementing a clone method?
+### Which three conditions should be met when implementing a clone method?

 **x.clone() != x**